616.1. When Registration is Required

 Registered businesses have a requirement to file tax returns with DOR.
 The Guide to Withholding of Taxes on Wages, Guide to Withholding of Taxes on Performers and Performing Entities, Guide to Sales and Use Tax, and Guide to Sales Tax on Meals contain information on that requirement.
 These guides explain whether a business must file and pay on a weekly, monthly, quarterly or annual basis.
 A tax return must be filed even if no tax is due.

 G.L. c.
 62C, § 5 authorizes the Commissioner of Revenue to specify the method of filing tax returns and other documents.
-The Commissioner begins to exercise that authority to require employers, operators and vendors collecting taxes above certain annual thresholds to file their returns and pay their taxes by electronic means for the tax returns due on or after January 1, 2003.
-Effective September 1, 2003, regardless of the amount of their annual tax liability, new businesses must file and pay withholding taxes, sales/use tax (including sales taxes on meals and telecommunications services) and room occupancy excise taxes electronically even if no tax is due.
-Effective January 1, 2004, existing businesses with combined annual liabilities of $10,000 or more are required to file returns and to make payments electronically.
-See TIR 04-30 for more details.
-Additionally, effective January 1, 2011, existing businesses with combined annual liabilities of $5,000 or more are required to file returns and to make payments electronically.
-Effective 1/1/2016, electronic filing and payment requirements have been extended to additional tax types.
-See TIR 15-9 for more details.
+New businesses must file and pay withholding taxes, sales/use tax (including sales taxes on meals and telecommunications services) and room occupancy excise taxes electronically even if no tax is due.
+Existing businesses with combined annual liabilities of $5,000 or more are required to file returns and to make payments electronically.
+See TIR 16-9 for more details.

 616.4.
 Registration for Additional Locations or Additional Taxes

 MassTaxConnect must be used to register additional locations and to register a location for a tax that it was not originally registered to collect.